KNWR/crypto-challenges/readme.md

 I wouldn't use these solutions as references or anything.

 Developing a facility with cryptography;
 playing in rust;
-perhaps acquiring fluency in ruby.
+maybe acquiring fluency in ruby.
 ----